giangnguyen2412/giangnguyen2412.github.io/_pages/publications.md

 #### 2021

-1. Nguyen, G., Kim, D. and Nguyen, A., 2021. **The effectiveness of feature attribution methods and its correlation with automatic evaluation scores**. arXiv preprint arXiv:2105.14944.
+1. Nguyen, G., Kim, D. and Nguyen, A., 2021. **The effectiveness of feature attribution methods and its correlation with automatic evaluation scores**.
+Thirty-fifth Conference on Neural Information Processing Systems (NeurIPS 2021), Dec.
+6-14, 2021.

 #### 2020